Barton, North Yorkshire: 2001 census

 The 2001 UK census showed that the population was split 47.8% male to 52.2% female.
 The religious constituency was made of 83.1% Christian, 0.3% Jewish, 0.6% Muslim and the rest stating no religion or not stating at all.
 The ethnic make-up was 98.9% White British, 0.5% Mixed ethnic and 0.7% White other.
 There were 376 dwellings.

 2011 census

 The 2011 UK census showed that the population was split 48.4% male to 51.6% female.
 The religious constituency was made of 77.3% Christian, 0.1% Muslim and the rest stating no religion or not stating at all.
 The ethnic make-up was 98% White British, 0.1% Mixed ethnic, 0.1% British Asian, 0.1% British Black and 1% each White Other.
 There were 386 dwellings.

 Community and culture

 Education in the village is provided by Barton CE Primary School.
 Pupils would then receive secondary education at Richmond School and Sixth Form College.
-There is a public house and a local village store incorporating a post office.
+There is a local village store incorporating a post office.
 The village is home to Barton Cricket Club who play at the playing fields on Church Lane.
 They compete in the Darlington and District League.
+The village used to have five pubs due to it being located on the old Great North Road; the Wheatsheaf, the King William IV, the Shoulder of Mutton, the Half Moon and the Voltigeur (named after a racehorse).
+By 2015, only one pub was left open, the Half Moon.